mike84/freenove-s3-retro-go/README.md

 - [License](#license)

 # Description

+Retro-Go port for the Freenove ESP32-S3 with ILI9341 display, SD card, ES8311 audio, and Adafruit QT Gamepad.
+Supports Doom, Master System/Game Gear, Game Boy, and Game Boy Color.

+ROMs/WADs are not included.
+Add your files to the SD card under /roms/....

 Retro-Go is a firmware to play retro games on ESP32-based devices (officially supported are ODROID-GO and MRGC-G32, check [this list for other devices](components/retro-go/README.md)).
 The project consists of a launcher and half a dozen applications that have been heavily